-In accordance with The Water Regulations (2002), the 2008 Water Quality and Sample Submission Compliance Records for all customers are now available.
+In accordance with The Waterworks and Sewage Works Regulations, the 2014 Water Quality and Sample Submission Compliance Records for all customers are now available.

 Hygienic Use Systems provide water to be used for hygienic purposes by humans, (including bathing, showering, personal hygiene but not including swimming).
 Hygienic use must not

 include a human consumptive use (drinking, oral hygiene and food preparation making ice cubes, etc).